img-0

 In the mean time, there are a few key things to begin implementing, regardless of your specific mood type, that can help boost and rebalance the production of your neurotransmitters.

-1. Clean up your diet.
-I like to call additives, refined sugars, flours, and seed oils “nutrient suckers”.
-These include natural or artificial flavorings and colorings, preservatives, emulsifiers (most ingredients that have a chemical sounding or unpronounceable name), white sugar, white flour, or highly processed oils such as canola, soybean, corn, or anything that says “vegetable oil”.
-These modern day ingredients are so difficult for the body to process that they suck up much higher levels of nutrients than would be on an unprocessed, whole foods diet, and regular consumption over time can lead to significant deficiencies.
+1. Eliminate all processed foods from your diet.
+I like to call refined sugars and flours “nutrient suckers”.
+These modern day ingredients are devoid of nutrients and still take nutrients to process and convert into energy.
+Therefore, consuming these foods can actively deplete nutrient levels compared to an unprocessed, whole foods diet, and regular consumption of these foods over time can lead to significant deficiencies.
 Basing your diet around foods that do not come in a box, package, bag or bottle is a great place to start.
-For a bonus, you can eliminate foods that are technically “whole foods” but have enough irritating compounds that they can impinge on your body’s ability to retain and utilize adequate amounts of nutrients that turn into neurotransmitters.
-These include gluten/wheat (and their cousins rye, barley and oats), soy, alcohol, and caffeine.
+For a bonus, you can eliminate foods that are technically “whole foods” but have enough irritating compounds that they can irritate the gut lining, block digestive enzymes, and impinge on your body’s ability to retain and utilize adequate amounts of nutrients that turn into neurotransmitters.
+These include gluten/wheat, soy, alcohol, and corn.

 The most important takeaway is that we all deserve the ability to feel balanced, positive, and energized about life.
 While there are many social and interpersonal factors that influence this potential, we want to be sure we are addressing the physiological ones as well.
 If we don’t have the raw material for the neurotransmitters that provide us a stable mood, psychological and emotional practices can only do so much.
 If talk and other types of conventional therapy have not given you the results you desire, this is your next step.
 With amino acid deficiency properly addressed, there will be one less obstacle in your way to experience a full and vigorous life.